AIR-DI/D2C/README.md

 You can also run it in command line.
 Please refer to the file [example/benchmark/run.sh](./example/benchmark/run.sh) for details.

 ## Support
-Tell people where they can go to for help.
-It can be any combination of an issue tracker, a chat room, an email address, etc.

 ## Roadmap
-If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contributing
 D2C is under development.

 ## Authors and acknowledgment
-Show your appreciation to those who have contributed to the project.